kudashevs/programming-papers/README.md

 - Fundamental Concepts in Programming Languages (1967) by C. Strachey
 - Go To statements considered harmfull (1968) by E.W.
 Dijkstra
 - An Axiomatic Basis for Computer Programming (1969) by C.A.R.
 Hoare
+- Notes on structured programming (1970) by E.W.
+Dijkstra
 - Program Development by Stepwise Refinement (1971) by N. Wirth
 - Information Distribution Aspects of Design Methodology (1971) by D.L.
 Parnas
 - On the criteria to be used in decomposing systems into modules (1971) by D.L.
 Parnas